yahoo/HaloDB/README.md

 ### In-memory index.
-HaloDB stores all keys and associated metadata in a hash table in memory.
-A billion 8 byte keys currently takes around 64GB of memory.
+HaloDB stores all keys and their associated metadata in a hash table in memory.
+The size of this index, depending on the number and length of keys, can be quite big.
-Storing this in the Java Heap is a non-starter for a performance critical storage engine.
+Therefore, storing this in the Java Heap is a non-starter for a performance critical storage engine.
 HaloDB solves this problem by storing all data in native memory, outside the heap.
-Each key in the cache takes an additional 29 bytes for the metadata.
-Also, each bucket in the hash table requires 8 bytes, and the total number of such buckets depends on the number of keys.
+There are two variants of the hash table; one with a memory pool and the other without it.
+Using the memory pool helps to reduce the memory footprint of the hash table and reduce fragmentation, but requires fixed size keys.
+A billion 8 byte keys currently takes around 44GB of memory with memory pool and around 64GB without memory pool.

+The size of the keys when using a memory pool should be declared in advance, and although this imposes an upper limit on the size of the keys that can be stored it is still possible to store keys smaller than this declared size.

+Without the memory pool, HaloDB needs to allocate native memory for every write request.
+Therefore, memory fragmentation could be an issue.
-Memory fragmentation is an always an issue with native memory allocation. **Using [jemalloc](http://jemalloc.net/) is highly recommended** as it provides a significant reduction in the cache's memory footprint and fragmentation.
+**Using [jemalloc](http://jemalloc.net/) is highly recommended** as it provides a significant reduction in the cache's memory footprint and fragmentation.

-_For fixed size keys it is possible to further reduce the memory footprint and fragmentation by using a memory pool.
-Work on this is in progress and should be ready soon_.

 ### Delete operations.
 Delete operation for a key will add a tombstone record to a tombstone file, which is distinct from the data files.
 This design has the advantage that the tombstone record once written need not be copied again during compaction, but the drawback is that in case of a power loss HaloDB cannot guarantee total ordering when put and delete operations are interleaved (although partial ordering for both is guaranteed).

+### System requirements.
+* HaloDB requires Java 8 to run, but has not yet been tested with newer Java versions.
+* HaloDB has been tested on Linux running on x86 and on MacOS.
+It may run on other platforms, but this hasn't been verified yet.

+### Restrictions.
+* Size of keys is restricted to 128 bytes.
+* HaloDB supports only a single writer thread, and expects the client to make sure that there are no concurrent writes.
+* HaloDB doesn't order keys and hence doesn't support range scans

 # Benchmarks.
   Benchmarks were run to compare HaloDB against RocksDB and KyotoCabinet (which is what HaloDB was written to replace)